TEN things YOU can do!

-Through our international screening tour and social action campaign, God Loves Uganda has served as a catalyst for dialogue and change, in an attempt to help end the influence of American Evangelical extremism in Ugandan politics and government.
+Through our international screening tour and social action campaign, God Loves Uganda serves as a catalyst for dialogue and change, helping end the influence of American Evangelical extremism in Ugandan politics and government.

-Here are eight things YOU can do to make a difference:
+Here are TEN things YOU can do to make a difference:

 Western churches have done great work in Uganda, and in Africa as a whole.
 They have provided food and shelter to millions of orphans, built schools, and administered health care.
 They helped make Uganda an economic success story in Africa.
 Uganda can greatly benefit from foreign faith communities, if they separate the Scott Lively extremists from the moderate evangelicals.
 In doubt what exactly happens to the money you donate to your faith community?
 Then ask your faith leader!
 Ask for accountability.
 Make sure your money does not end up funding hate.